mvanwinkleias/blog_posts/2025-03-13-python_namespace_packages_weirdness/README.md

 game changer for Python.
 Not needing an \_\_init\_\_.py for everything makes a bit of sense.

-However, when I tried to do something that "makes sense" in other languages, I got a "weird" result.
+However, when I tried to do something that makes sense in other languages, I got a "weird" result.
 I can understand how this is happening, but I don't know why things were designed this way.